KontrolG/hackernews-clone-typescript/README.md

-# Hackernews Clone
+# Hackernews Clone Backend

-Hackernews clone made in GraphQL and Typescript as part of the [typescript-apollo Tutorial](https://www.howtographql.com/typescript-apollo/0-introduction/).
+Hackernews clone Backend made in GraphQL and Typescript as part of the [typescript-apollo Tutorial](https://www.howtographql.com/typescript-apollo/0-introduction/).